steqeq/0000/README.md

 https://github.com/RadeonOpenCompute/ROCm/blob/master/amd-dbgapi.pdf

-## rocProfiler Dispatch Callbacks Start/Stop API
+## rocProfiler Dispatch Callbacks Start Stop API

 In this release, a new rocprofiler start/stop API is added to enable/disable GPU kernel HSA dispatch callbacks.
 The callback can be registered with the 'rocprofiler_set_hsa_callbacks' API.
 The API helps you eliminate some profiling performance impact by invoking the profiler only for kernel dispatches of interest.
 This optimization will result in significant performance gains.